 In rural Haiti, good water is often as deep as 300 feet below the surface – this means a well can easily cost $10,000.
-We drill community wells in safe, public spaces – most often on church property.
+We have drilled and maintain over 20 community wells in safe, public spaces – most often on church property.
 When people come to collect water, they will listen to songs of praise ringing out from the church.
 The wells we provide supply more than clean water to the communities, they point the way to living water.

 In addition to wells, we have also installed rainwater collection systems and purification systems where needed.